mikaelkrief/VSTS-DevOps-Labs/docker/readme.md

  Now that the connection is established, we will manually map the Azure endpoint and Azure Container Registry to build and release definitions.
 We will also deploy the dacpac to mhcdb database so that the schema and data is set for the backend.

->Note : You will encounter an error - ***TFS.WebApi.Exception: Page not found*** for Azure tasks in the build/ release definition.
+>Note : If you encounter an error - ***TFS.WebApi.Exception: Page not found*** for Azure tasks in the build/ release definition, you can fix this by typing a random text in the Azure Subscription field and click the **Refresh** icon next to it.
+Once the field is refreshed, you can select the endpoint from the drop down.
 This is due to a recent change in the VSTS Release Management API.
-While we are working on updating VSTS Demo Generator to resolve this issue, you can fix this by typing a random text in the Azure Subscription field and click the **Refresh** icon next to it.
-Once the field is refreshed, you can select the endpoint from the drop down.
+We are working on updating VSTS Demo Generator to resolve this issue.

 1. Go to **Builds** under **Build and Release** tab, **Edit** the build definition **Docker**.